The Great Darkness Saga

 "The Great Darkness Saga" is a five-issue American comic book story arc featuring the Legion of Super-Heroes.
 It was written by Paul Levitz, with art by Keith Giffen and Larry Mahlstedt.
 Published by DC Comics in 1982, the arc first appears in Legion of Super-Heroes vol. 2, #290–294.
-It is notable for featuring appearances by virtually every living past and present Legionnaire as of 1982, as well as most of the team's 30th-century allies, including the Legion of Substitute Heroes, the Wanderers, the Heroes of Lallor, and the 20th-century Kryptonian refugee Dev-Em.
-The heroes battle a powerful being shrouded in darkness who is ultimately revealed to be Darkseid, the ancient ruler of Apokolips,.
+It is notable for featuring appearances by virtually every living past and present Legionnaire as of 1982, (Note: Legion members Matter-Eater Lad, Shrinking Violet, and Tyroc, reserve members Kid Psycho and Insect Queen, and honorary members Rond Vidar, Pete Ross, and Elastic Lad do not appear in "The Great Darkness Saga".) as well as most of the team's 30th-century allies, including the Legion of Substitute Heroes, the Wanderers, the Heroes of Lallor, and the 20th-century Kryptonian refugee Dev-Em.
+The heroes battle a powerful being shrouded in darkness who is ultimately revealed to be Darkseid, the ancient ruler of Apokolips.

 Plot

-In the 30th century, the Legion of Super-Heroes investigate attacks on the Museum of the Mystic Arts and the Tower of London by a group of shadowy thieves.
-When a third Servant attempts to steal the Orb of Orthanax from Talok VIII, she is captured.
-However, a fourth Servant appears and escapes with the Orb.
-At his base, the Master absorbs the artifacts' power.
-The captured Servant is taken to Legion headquarters.
+In the 30th century, the Legion of Super-Heroes investigate attacks on the Museum of the Mystic Arts and the Tower of London by a group of thieves, who manage to steal a mystical wand and the sword Excalibur.
+At his base of operations, the Master absorbs the artifacts' power.
+One of the thieves is captured and taken back to the Legion's headquarters.

 Through genetic testing, Mon-El and Dream Girl determine that the captured Servant is a clone of Lydea Mallor, Shadow Lass' 20th-century ancestor.
-Meanwhile, on the planet Avalon, the fourth Servant frees Mordru before the Master defeats him.
-Shortly afterward, the Legionnaires discover that the Master has drained the Time Trapper's powers.
+(Note: The true Lydea Mallor does not make her first appearance until L.E.G.I.O.N.
+'89 #8 (September 1989).)
+Meanwhile, on the planet Avalon, the fourth Servant frees Mordru.
+(Note: Mordru was imprisoned beneath the rubble of his castle in Legion of Super-Heroes (vol. 2) #276 (June 1981).)
+Just as Mordru is about to destroy the Servant, the Master appears and defeats him.
+Shortly thereafter, on the prison planet Takron-Galtos, the Legionnaires discover that the Master has drained the abilities of the Time Trapper.
+(Note: The Time Trapper depicted in this story was an imposter, as later revealed in Legionnaires 3 #1 (February 1986).)

-Dream Girl foresees the Servants attacking her sister, the White Witch, on Naltor, and heads to stop them.
-During the attack, Invisible Kid confronts the Master, but is forcefully returned to Naltor.
+In the midst of the crisis, the Legion holds its long-delayed election, choosing Dream Girl as its new leader.
+She leads a squad of Legionnaires to Zerox, where they repel an attack by the Master and several Servants.
+Mon-El confronts the Master directly and recognizes him from events he witnessed while in the Phantom Zone.
+(Note: The Phantom Zone, a dimension used by the planet Krypton as a prison, was introduced in Adventure Comics #283 (April 1961).
+Phantom Zone inmates do not age, do not require sustenance to survive, and are able to observe events occurring anywhere in the regular universe.)
+(Note: In his first appearance in Superboy #89 (June 1961), Mon-El was forced to spend a thousand years in the Phantom Zone to avoid dying from lead poisoning.)